enzo-project/enzo-e/project/principles.rst

 its asynchronous execution model is naturally latency-tolerant, and it provides automatic overlap of computation and communication.
-Emergent scalability issues such as fault-tolerance and energy efficiency are also being researched and incorporated into Charm++, allowing Enzo-P / Cello to benefit automatically as the parallel programming system continues to improve.
+Emergent scalability issues such as fault-tolerance and energy efficiency are also being researched and incorporated into Charm++, allowing Enzo-E / Cello to benefit automatically as the parallel programming system continues to improve.